The Effect of Magnetization on Electron Heating in Low-Density Ultracold Neutral Plasmas: Results

 We investigated the possibility that there were Rydberg atoms that were present that we failed to detect.
-In fig. \ref{fig:RFvar}, it is shown that the measured Rydberg fraction is consistent with saturation between 180 V/m and 260 V/m RF pulses.
+In Fig. \ref{fig:RFvar}, it is shown that the measured Rydberg fraction is consistent with saturation between 410 V/m and 546 V/m RF pulses.
 This indicates that it is unlikely that we are missing a significant number of Rydberg atoms.
 This degree of saturation was present in all except the $\beta$ = 1.3 and $T_0= 0\ \mathrm{K}$ case.
 To evaluate how many Rydberg atoms might be going undetected in that case, the time dependence of the Rydberg ionization signal in zone 4 can be used to get information about the binding energy distribution of the Rydberg atoms since less bound atoms are ionized more rapidly.
 To do so, ionization signals vs. binding energy in Rydberg gases with low enough density that UNPs do not form were measured experimentally.
+We found that there was sensitivity to Rydberg atoms of binding energy -30 K for the 546 V/m signal.
 From estimates based on the time dependence of the measured ionization signals, it is unlikely that more than 20\% of the Rydberg atoms went undetected.
 With respect to other considerations, the radiative lifetimes of the Rydberg atoms being measured are calculated to be hundreds of microseconds \cite{Rydberg_lifetime}.
 Measurement of Rydberg atoms as a function of the hold time in zone 3 did not indicate any loss rates in Rydberg number that would noticeably lower the measured fraction.
 For the $T_0 = 0\ \mathrm{K,}\ \beta = 1.3$ condition, making comparisons to magnetic-field-free predictions of Rydberg atom formation rates seems reasonable \cite{Heating}.
-In light of this, we note that there is consistency between our measured Rydberg fractions with predictions from Ref.\cite{Scaling}, using the electron temperature determined by our matched MD simulation.
+In light of this, we note that there is consistency within 10\% between our measured Rydberg fractions with predictions from Ref.\citenum{Scaling}, using the electron temperature determined by our matched MD simulation.

-Lastly, fig. \ref{fig:Tempvar} shows the relationship between Rydberg population and initial ionization energy.
+Lastly, Fig. \ref{fig:Tempvar} shows the relationship between Rydberg fraction and initial ionization energy.
 As expected, the Rydberg fraction decreases both with increasing $T_0$ and increasing magnetic field.
 Signal-to-noise considerations make measurements of the Rydberg fraction at higher values of $T_0$ difficult.
-With respect to the data collected with $T_0<0$, although the fraction of free electrons in the plasma can depend on the initial ionization energy, there is no evidence of any threshold effects.
-So, there are no qualitative changes in plasma properties or evolution associated with the ionization threshold.